 What is the ITIN?

 The ITIN, Individual Taxpayer Identification Number, is the tax processing number issued by Internal Revenue Service (IRS).
-ITINs are issued for individuals who don’t have a Social Security Number (SSN) and yet are required to have a U.S. taxpayer identification number.
+ITINs are issued for individuals who don’t have a Social Security Number (SSN) and must have a U.S. taxpayer identification number.

-Every ITIN has nine digits and the initial number is 9; therefore, it is easy to identify these numbers.
+Every ITIN has nine digits, and the initial number is 9; therefore, it is easy to identify these numbers.
 If you have this number, you are not automatically eligible for residency in the US.
 It is the most common understanding of the ITIN.
-Also, these people can not benefit from the social security rights in the US, as well.
+Also, these people can not benefit from social security rights in the US.
 ITIN number is provided by the IRS and is only used for tax purposes.